 2011 – Shirley's House of Hope provided services for forty-six women and children.

 2012 – Salaries were raised for one night staff person and the program director.

 2013 – Forty three women and children received services.
 A partnership was formed with the Bridge of Hope to expand Transitional Services.

 2014 – Over 200 women and children have received services since opening.
 A Volunteer Coordinator/Office Manager was hired.

-2015 - Began the public phase of The Building Of Hope Capital Campaign.
-The goal is to raise $572,000.
+2015 – Began the public phase of The Building Of Hope Capital Campaign.
+The goal was to raise $572,000.
 We provided 2158 nights of shelter this year.

 2017 – Over 400 women and children served since our opening.